 Sometimes, one lead's journey is much quicker than the others.
 Other times, leads have to go through the cycle repeatedly before they're convinced.
 The road from "Convert" to "Close" can either be super simple or very dynamic.
 One lead can come in very skeptical and would require more nurturing.
 Another lead can come in very positive or referred by another satisfied customer.

 Each lead has unique requirements, considerations, backgrounds, even budgets, and no two customer journey is the same.
-The beauty of having a lead management system is the ability to understand your leads based on the information they provide and insights from their digital behavior.
+The beauty of having a lead management system is the ability to understand your leads based on the information they provide and insights from their behavior throughout the digital marketing funnel.

 Exhibit C: Hubspot